knative/docs/eventing/default-channels.md

 #### Arguments cannot be specified by default channels

+Currently (v0.3), default channels do not support specifying arguments.
 If `spec.arguments` is set when creating a default channel, it will be cleared.
+Arguments for default channels may be supported in future versions.

 For example: